jellyfin/jellyfin-mpv-shim/README.md

 ## Configuration

 The configuration file is located in different places depending on your platform.
-You can open the configuration folder using the systray icon.
+You can also open the configuration folder using the systray icon if you are using the shim version.
 When you launch the program on Linux or OSX from the terminal, the location of the config file will be printed.
 The locations are:
  - Windows - `%appdata%\jellyfin-mpv-shim\conf.json`
  - Linux - `~/.config/jellyfin-mpv-shim/conf.json`
  - Linux (Flatpak) - `~/.var/app/com.github.iwalton3.jellyfin-mpv-shim/config/jellyfin-mpv-shim/conf.json`